 You might also like: Japan Tackles Plastic Waste by Charging Shoppers for Plastic Bags

-Another crucial way to minimise pandemics is to regulate wildlife trade and trafficking.
-Lee Hannah, senior scientist at Conservation International, recommends that the global wildlife trade be banned, masks and respirators stockpiled, testing infrastructure made readily available and nature taken care of, which may man that we minimise our contact with wildlife and become more cognisant of the effects of this invasion on natural habitats.
+Another crucial way to minimise or even prevent pandemics is to regulate wildlife trade and trafficking.
+Lee Hannah, senior scientist at Conservation International, recommends that the global wildlife trade be banned, masks and respirators stockpiled, testing infrastructure made readily available and nature taken care of, which may mean that we minimise our contact with wildlife and become more cognisant of the effects of this invasion on natural habitats.

 China has announced a permanent ban on the trade and consumption of wild animals, including in wet markets, like the ones at the centre of the outbreak in Wuhan.
 China has also banned pangolin scales that are used in traditional medicine, although this has been met with controversy despite environmental and animal rights groups generally applauding the move.
 Finally, the country has offered buyouts to farmers who are breeding wildlife to discourage the practice.

 Seth Berkley, the CEO of Gavi, the Vaccine Alliance, says that anticipating outbreaks before they occur is also important.
 This can mean making childhood immunisation and pre-emptive vaccination campaigns a priority or having greater investment in sanitation infrastructure.
 For less developed countries, a healthcare system that is able to perform basic diagnostics and surveillance services would enable them to detect an outbreak as early as possible and respond quickly.